How do I clean the oven naturally? Find 5 ways to clean an oven with or without baking soda

 - Once you have let your oven soak in the solution, it is time to scrub!
 Slap on your gloves and use a scouring pad to wipe up all the grime and food buildup.
 You may need to use washcloths for any hard to reach areas in your oven.

 - Wipe and rinse your tools with warm water and keep scrubbing.
-This is especially important for your washcloths because they need the warm water rinse to stay relatively clean during the process.
+This is especially important for your washcloths because they need a warm water rinse to stay relatively clean during the process.

 - Finally, wipe with a clean washcloth and survey your work.
 Your oven should look brand new or at least like a new oven to you!